LiZeC123/C_and_CPP/README.md

 # C_and_CPP
-there is some code about c and c plus plus
+there are some codes about c and c plus plus